TruerxDofc/Levy-C-cruve-on-pygame/README.md

 # Levy C curve
-This code was written in the PyCharm IDE using the 'pygame' library here is the link to the video on youtube: https...
+This code was written in the PyCharm IDE using the 'pygame' library \n here is the link to the video on youtube: https...